angular/angular-hint/CONTRIBUTING.md

 ##<a name="style"></a> Coding Style Guidelines

-  To help keep the code in AngularHint and the AngularHint modules consistent, please follow these conventions.
+  To help keep the code in AngularHint consistent, please follow these conventions.

 ###1.
 AngularHint Guidelines